-When learning how to play jazz guitar, one of the scales that will pop up on a regular basis is the Lydian Dominant Scale.
+When learning how to play jazz guitar, one of the sounds that will pop up on a regular basis is the 7#11 chord, and therefore it is always good to have a variety of 7#11 Licks that you can use over this common chord change.

 The fourth mode of Melodic Minor, the Lydian Dominant Scale features a #11 interval in it’s construction, which makes it very similar to the Mixolydian Mode but with a bit of a “brighter” sound to it as the #11 gives it a distinct flavor compared to it’s Mixo cousin.